mimmo96/Computational-Mathematics/README.md

 **case1** (n >> m) : the number of rows is much larger than the number of columns, we choose m ∈ [10, 50] while n ∈ [100, 10000].

-**case2** (m ≈ n) : the number of rows is approximately equal to the number of columns, here we choose m, n ∈ [10, 1000]
+**case2** (n ≈ m) : the number of rows is approximately equal to the number of columns, here we choose m, n ∈ [10, 1000]

 In particular, for the execution of case1 you can lanch the following command: